 The ideal candidate is motivated to pursue a PhD in social or developmental psychology.
 They will therefore have opportunities (and will be encouraged) to lead independent research projects, attend conferences, take PhD-level statistics and methods courses, and co-author manuscripts.
-For examples of manuscripts co-authored with previous lab managers, see here, here, here, here, and here.
+For examples of manuscripts co-authored with previous lab managers, see here, <a href="her